Toy Dolls: Career

 The Toy Dolls formed as a quartet featuring vocalist Pete "Zulu" Robson; guitarist Michael "Olga" Algar (born 21 September 1962, South Shields, England); drummer Colin "Mr. Scott" Scott; and bassist Phillip "Flip" Dugdale.
 After just a few gigs, Zulu left to form his own band and was replaced by Paul "Hud" Hudson on vocals for one concert.
 After Hud's departure, the Toy Dolls became a trio, with guitarist Olga assuming permanent vocal duties.

 Scott left the band in 1980 and was replaced by Dean James for four months over the summer of 1980.
 James later returned to the band from 1985 to 1988 as bassist.
 Flip left in 1983, marking the beginning of a revolving door of drummers and bassists that would characterise the Toy Dolls line-up over the years (with Olga as the mainstay and only original member).
 In 1984, Zulu returned to the line-up as bassist/backing vocalist, but departed again less than a year later.

 They were initially grouped with the Oi! scene, and have also been classified as punk pathetique.
 One reason they are associated with Oi! is that they were championed by Garry Bushell, who was very involved with Oi! bands such as Angelic Upstarts (whom The Toy Dolls later supported on their first national tour).
 In 1980, a Sunderland businessman financed the Toy Dolls' debut single, "Tommy Kowey's Car" with "She Goes To Fino's" on the B-side.
-The single quickly sold out its initial pressing of 500 copies, but the band could not afford to press any more, making the single a collectors' item.
+The single quickly sold out its initial pressing of 500 copies, but the band could not afford to press any more, making the single a collector's item.
 Around the time the band signed to Volume, Olga moved to Newton Hall, in north Durham, which led to the song "Livin' on Newton Hall".

 For Christmas 1982, they released their punk rendition of "Nellie the Elephant", a classic children's song, which hit No. 1 in the UK Indie Chart.
 In 1983, they released their debut album Dig That Groove Baby.
 In 1984, their re-issue of "Nellie the Elephant" reached No. 4 in the UK Singles Chart and stayed in the chart for 14 weeks.
 Their 1985 album, A Far Out Disc, reached No. 71 in the UK Albums Chart.